 - Khaosan World Asakusa: A colourful ryokan/hostel in a building that once housed one of Tokyo’s infamous “love” hotels.
 The funky double rooms (including a private bathroom) provide excellent value for the area.

-- Red Planet Asakusa Tokyo: A stylish 3-star hotel less than a 5-minute walk from the heart of the neighbourhood and the train station.
-Rooms are cozy and clean, and among the best you’ll find at this price anywhere in the city.
+- Red Planet Asakusa Tokyo: A stylish 3-star Tokyo hotel less than a 5-minute walk from the heart of the neighbourhood and the train station.
+Rooms are cozy and clean, and among the best you’ll find at this price anywhere in Tokyo.

-- The Gate Hotel Asakusa Kaminarimon by Hulic: The best upper-mid-range and luxury option in the district.
-Hotel is just a 2-minute walk from Kaminarimon.
+- The Gate Hotel Asakusa Kaminarimon by Hulic: The top upper-mid-range and luxury option in the district.
+The hotel is just a 2-minute walk from Kaminarimon.
 Their open-air terrace with stunning views of the Tokyo Skytree is perfect for a quiet evening in during your stay here.

-✔ Best area for travellers who love shopping or are keen on getting closer to Tokyo’s nightlife
+✔ Recommended area for travellers who love shopping or are keen on getting closer to Tokyo’s nightlife

 Like Shinjuku, Shibuya sends your brain into overdrive trying to process all the stimuli.
 It’s everything you’d imagine from your Tokyo experience, that is, as long as you didn’t predict any kind of serenity.
 (And who would?
 This is the biggest city in Japan we’re talking about!)

 Even if you’re not shuffling against a river of pedestrians at rush hour through Shibuya Crossing, you’ll notice that the Shibuya area never stops buzzing.
-Shibuya’s one of the best places to eat, drink, and shop in the city.
+On top of being one of the top options for where to stay in Tokyo, Shibuya’s one of the best places to eat, drink, and shop in the city.
 The edgy fashion boutiques, both around Shibuya Station and in the Harajuku area, have set the bar for Japanese style for as long as we can remember.

 Escaping the chaos isn’t impossible either.
-Shibuya is home to Yoyogi Park and the Meiji Shrine, two of the city’s most relaxing locales.
+Shibuya is home to Yoyogi Park and the Meiji Shrine, two of the most relaxing locales in Tokyo.
 If the never-ceasing throng of people gets to be too much, a pleasant getaway is just a short walk away.